shailesh7382/fx-trading-app/README.md

 ![img_6.png](img_6.png)
 - Testing all of it together with DB
 ![img_7.png](img_7.png)
-- Starting again - We will create a react js ui not to provide for a user login and a rate grid using the built backend services
+- <BREAK> Starting again - We will create a react js ui not to provide for a user login and a rate grid using the built backend services
 ![img_8.png](img_8.png)
 - created a demo react app
 ![img_9.png](img_9.png)